Jean Segura Player Props: Marlins vs. Cardinals

 Jean Segura At The Plate

-- Segura is hitting .203 with four doubles, a triple, two home runs and 20 walks.
+- Segura has four doubles, a triple, two home runs and 21 walks while hitting .201.

-- He has hit a home run in two of 66 games played this season, and in 0.8% of his plate appearances.

-- In 16.7% of his games this season, Segura has driven in at least one run.
-In three of those games (4.5%) he recorded two or more RBI.

-- He has scored in 20 of 66 games so far this year.
+- He has scored a run in 20 of 67 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.